cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 `OrdinaryGet` passes the original `Receiver` throughout the recursion, unchanged (step 3.c).
 Let's find out where the `Receiver` is originally coming from!

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
-Reference is a specification type, consisting of a base value, the reference name and a strict reference flag.
-In the case of `o2.foo`, the base value is the Object `o2`, the reference name is the String `"foo"` and the strict reference flag is `false`, since the example code is sloppy.
+Reference is a specification type, consisting of a base value, the referenced name, and a strict reference flag.
+In the case of `o2.foo`, the base value is the Object `o2`, the referenced name is the String `"foo"`, and the strict reference flag is `false`, since the example code is sloppy.

 ### Side track: References

 Side track: A Reference is not a Record, even though it sounds like it could be.
 It contains three components, which could equally well be expressed as three fixed named values.
-Here the spec takes a different approach, and defines References as a higher-level data type.
-This is because of historical reasons.
+Reference is not a Record only because of historical reasons.

 ### Back to `GetValue`